 PREVENTING MIGRAINE HEADACHES

-If your migraines occur more than twice a week, your provider may place you on medicines to take every day, which may help prevent your migraines.
-The goal is to prevent how often migraines occur and how severe the headache is.
+If your migraines occur more than twice a week, your provider may recommend medicines to take every day, which may help prevent your migraines.
+The goal is to reduce how often migraines occur and how severe the headache is.
 These types of medicines may help prevent or reduce migraine headaches:

-• Botulinum toxin type A injections for select patients
+- Botulinum toxin type A injections for select people

 Newer devices that provide different kinds of nerve stimulation or magnetic stimulation are also being evaluated for treatment of migraine headaches.
 Their exact role in treating migraines remains unclear.